scrcss/SEMRflexmix/README.md

 # SEMRflexmix
-Extending EM Algorithm for Sequential Estimation for Mixture of Regression Models from R package flexmix.
+A sequential EM Algorithm for Mixture of Regression Models, developed on the basis of R package flexmix.